 I love to have some easy meals in my back pocket like queso chicken, or Italian sausage pasta, that come together with minimum effort for those nights when you’re low on time or energy.

 Sheet pan dinners are perfect for those nights, and while this recipe for chicken and sweet potatoes is an easy one to throw together, the flavors are phenomenal.
-It’s easy to prep and the oven does all the work like my baked pork chops and potatoes.
+It’s easy to prep and the oven does all the work.

 This sweet potato recipe is a little spicy, but not from red pepper flakes, it’s the chili powder that makes it spicy.
 You can reduce the heat by using less or just rubbing it on the chicken and not sprinkling it over the potatoes.